-important to remember that we are called to liberty, the liberty which Jesus gives us does not exempt us from seeking in all things the will of God; but it sets us free to do it, free in the accomplishment of it, because we love His will as well as the things He wills, being made partakers of the divine nature, which, in man, makes itself known by obedience, and by its affection for the things of the Spirit; the Holy Ghost Himself being the power which gives liberty in virtue of the redemption accomplished by Jesus. &#8220;The law of the Spirit of life in Christ Jesus hath made me free.&#8221;
+important to remember that we are called to liberty, the liberty which Jesus gives us does not exempt us from seeking in all things the will of God; but it sets us free to do it, free in the accomplishment of it, because we love His will as well as the things He wills, being made partakers of the divine nature, which, in man, makes itself known by obedience, and by its affection for the things of the Spirit; the Holy Ghost Himself being the power which gives liberty in virtue of the redemption accomplished by Jesus.
+"The law of the Spirit of life in Christ Jesus hath made me free."

-I will notice in passing that Mr. M. condemns in brethren| that which he seeks to justify here in others, as regards the duty of seeking spiritual profit.
+I will notice in passing that Mr. M. condemns in brethren¦ that which he seeks to justify here in others, as regards the duty of seeking spiritual profit.
 There are besides, a crowd of these things which I have had no desire to take up.

-In that which Mr. M. says, with the desire of turning away souls from the walk of faith, he shews a levity which is excessively painful*;* and which betrays the source of all this system.
-Here is an example: &#8220;If there had been a bridge over the Jordan, its waters would not have stopped to let Israel pass over dryshod.&#8221;|
+In that which Mr. M. says, with the desire of turning away souls from the walk of faith, he shews a levity which is excessively painful; and which betrays the source of all this system.
+Here is an example: "If there had been a bridge over the Jordan, its waters would not have stopped to let Israel pass over dryshod"¦

 I confess that such a way of speaking of the admirable ways of our God, the perfection of wisdom and goodness, is to me exceedingly repulsive.
 I keep away from principles and from a system which keep me, as it appears to me, far from God, and which have their origin in a spirit so at variance with Him; for near Him, there is not that want of reverence for His ways.
 I deplore it in any one I have known as I have known Mr. M.